ralphjsmit/filament/packages/schemas/docs/02-forms/03-select.md

 Ensure that you are not lowering the debounce too much, as this may cause the select to become slow and unresponsive due to a high number of network requests to retrieve options from server.

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `searchDebounce()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Limiting the number of options

 You can limit the number of options that are displayed in a searchable select or multi-select using the `optionsLimit()` method.
 The default is 50: